'Does Your Knee Make More Of A Click Or A Clack?' — Teaching 'Car Talk' To New Docs

 But when he entered the world of professional medicine, the show took on new meaning.

 "I would listen to their podcast every weekend," Dhaliwal explains.
-"One day I said to myself, 'My goodness, these guys are doing the same job I have.
+"One day I said to myself, 'My goodness, these guys are doing the same job I have.'
 They collect the data, define the problem, and pick from several solutions.
 That's essentially what a doctor does."

 Since then, Dhaliwal has been playing segments of the show in his classes.
 He uses the clips to teach clinical reasoning--the process doctors use to make a diagnosis.
 He even published an essay about his approach in JAMA several years ago.